maxbernard3/ALGOSUP_Moonshot_Project/README.md

 If I can get the program lightweight enough I envision using Machine Learning and Neural Network to train the AI against itself.
 The AI could represent different tactics by changing the reward of actions.
 I will admit that I do know enough about ML yet to make this too serious, but it is something to consider

 #### AI case 2 : Tactical AI
-If case 1 won't go as planned I would need to code AI the traditional way. diferent tactics would probably simply result in diferent way to generate the Influence map and and the path finding.<br>
+If case 1 fails, I would need to code AI the traditional way. different tactics would probably result in different ways to generate the Influence map and pathfinding.<br>
-On pathfinding : I think that in this case using Interactive-Deepening A* is the best way to go about it.
-The V.0 would likely mostly center on aircraft, but a number of thing, like low flying, still need a robust path finding algorithm.
+On pathfinding: I think using Interactive-Deepening A* is the best way to go about it.
+The V.0 would likely mostly center on aircraft, but some things, like low flying and projectile avoidance, still need a robust pathfinding algorithm.